North York General Hospital: Branson Ambulatory Care Centre

 The Branson Ambulatory Care Centre is located at Bathurst Street and Finch Avenue West.
 It opened in 1957 as the North York Branson Hospital by the Seventh-day Adventist Church.
 It was named for Mr. William Henry Branson, an Adventist missionary and President of the General Conference of Seventh-day Adventists.
 In 1997 it became part of North York General Hospital (as NYGH-Branson Division) after the final report by the Health Services Retructuring Commission.
 On March 1, 2017, North York General Hospital announced the hospital would not be renewing its lease at the Branson Ambulatory Care Centre in 2019 and would begin to transition services from that site.
 In May 2018, the hospital announced two new locations would replace the Branson Ambulatory Care Centre.

 Due to the COVID-19 pandemic, it is currently being used as a COVID-19 assessment centre.
 The assessment centre occupies the former Urgent Care Centre.

 Seniors' Health Centre and Reactivation Care Centre

 The Seniors' Health Centre opened in 1985 and is located at 2 Buchan Court (Leslie and Sheppard).
 It houses both a long-term care home with 192 beds and Specialized Geriatric Services.
 These services are aimed at seniors with medical or mental health problems that threaten their independence or the ability to live at home.
 Along with the day hospital, the Seniors' Health Centre offers many elder care clinics.

 The Reactivation Care Centre is a collaborative and innovative approach designed to help patients who no longer need acute care services, but often find themselves waiting for an alternate care facility, such as convalescent and long-term care.
 NYGH has a patient unit in the centre.

+Controversies

+In February 2026, North York General Hospital was the subject of public scrutiny following a broadcast by OMNI News detailing the death of a cardiac patient.The family of the patient publicly alleged that the hospital failed to provide adequate monitoring, citing a 72-hour period in a regular ward without telemetry.
+A public petition regarding the incident garnered over 500 signatures, and the family reported bringing the matter to the attention of provincial representatives, including the office of the Official Opposition Critic for Health.